 The reality of business is that business plans are obsolete only moments after you write them.
 Extensive market research doesn’t really help you come up with a great product that customers will love.
 Detailed financial plans will be wrong as soon as you change the price point, or the marketing channel, or the features.
 What your product is, what your value proposition is, and how you’re going to market and sell it, is likely going to change significantly after you start doing business and getting real customer feedback.
 The boxer Mike Tyson once said “Everybody has a plan until they get punched in the mouth.”

-There are plenty of organisations that offer you the option to “just answer a few questions and they will write your business plan for you”.
+There are organisations that offer you the option to “just answer a few questions and they will write your business plan for you”.
 A plan “made for you” is no plan at all.
 For a business plan to be of any use to you, you MUST do it yourself.
 Your business plan is not a one-off document that you write to give to the bank or whoever, and then put in your drawer to collect dust.
 It must be used as an ongoing assessment that you will frequently review and change to conform to actual operating experiences.
 That is what taking care of business means.
 It means continuously review and adapt your business to conform to today’s environment.
 As Jeff Bezos said, “No business plan will survive its first encounter with reality!” – That is a 100% failure rate!!